suujia/website/Bonso/content/essay/_posts/2020-12-13-50-Therapy-Sessions-Later.markdown

 - Avoiding overgeneralizations: "you always do this!" or "i never do that"
 - Focusing more on how you feel, rather than what the other person did.
 Instead of shouting "I can't believe you did that!", say "I really don't like it when you **\_**, it makes me feel \_\_\_".
 - Focus on how the other person feels and the reasoning behind their actions.
+- Knowing that at the end of the day, no one has control or power over anyone else.
+On top of that, no one can make you feel a certain way if you don't allow it.
+You choose how you react

 Another related concept is Assertive Communication.
 It is directly telling someone your needs and beliefs, but doing so in a way that respects the other person.
 Neglecting your own needs builds resentment over time.
 Overly aggressive communication can lead to damaging the relationship.
 Another related concept is the [Pursuer-Distancer Pattern](https://accesscm.org/wp-content/uploads/2013/03/Pursuer-Distancer-Pattern.pdf), a common pattern in relationships where one likes to withdraw from arguments and the other likes to force communication.